What is an accredited investor?

 How to become an accredited investor

+To become an accredited investor, one must simply meet one of the basic requirements.
 There's no formal process, certification or form of documentation you need to become an accredited investor.
-To become an accredited investor, one must simply meet one of the basic requirements.

 Because there’s no official accreditation process beyond meeting proving your income or net worth, you might already be an accredited investor without realizing it.